New Plymouth, Ohio

 New Plymouth is an unincorporated community in northwestern Brown Township, Vinton County, Ohio, United States.
 It has a post office with the ZIP code 45654.
-It is located at the intersection of State Routes 56 and 328 in the county's far northeast.
+It is located at the intersection of State Routes 56 and 328.

 History

 A post office has been in operation at New Plymouth since 1850.
 New Plymouth was named after Plymouth, Massachusetts, the native home of a large share of the early settlers.

 Tourism

 Ravenwood Castle is a unique country inn located on Bethel Road in New Plymouth, Ohio.